-- D3.1 An employee, or a group of employees, or the union(s) or other employee representatives ("the applicant"), may present a case to request the Chief Executive to undertake a classification and work value review of a position or group of positions. - D3.2 The Chief Executive must undertake the review in consultation with the employee(s), the union(s) and other employee representatives - D3.3 If the Chief Executive determines that the case presented under subclause D3.1 is frivolous or vexatious, the Chief Executive must refuse to undertake the review. - D3.4 If the Chief Executive determines that the case presented under subclause D3.1 does not contain enough information for the Chief Executive to make an assessment on whether the review is warranted, the Chief Executive must provide the applicant an opportunity to make further submissions.
-If, following such further submissions, or if no such submissions are made, the Chief Executive still does not have enough information to make an assessment on whether or not the review is warranted, the Chief Executive may refuse to undertake the review. - D3.5 Any classification and work value review must take into account the relevant work level standards, position descriptions, market and other relevant comparators, including comparators that are considered pertinent to the skills, competencies and general responsibilities required of the position(s). - D3.6 These provisions do not affect the right of the Chief Executive to undertake a classification and work value review at the initiative of the Chief Executive.
+- D3.1 An employee, or a group of employees, or the union(s) or other employee representatives ("the applicant"), may present a case to request the head of service to undertake a classification and work value review of a position or group of positions. - D3.2 The head of service must undertake the review in consultation with the employee(s), the union(s) and other employee representatives - D3.3 If the head of service determines that the case presented under subclause D3.1 is frivolous or vexatious, the head of service must refuse to undertake the review. - D3.4 If the head of service determines that the case presented under subclause D3.1 does not contain enough information for the head of service to make an assessment on whether the review is warranted, the head of service must provide the applicant an opportunity to make further submissions.
+If, following such further submissions, or if no such submissions are made, the head of service still does not have enough information to make an assessment on whether or not the review is warranted, the head of service may refuse to undertake the review. - D3.5 Any classification and work value review must take into account the relevant work level standards, position descriptions, market and other relevant comparators, including comparators that are considered pertinent to the skills, competencies and general responsibilities required of the position(s). - D3.6 These provisions do not affect the right of the head of service to undertake a classification and work value review at the initiative of the head of service. - D3.7 Where agreement cannot be reached on the need to conduct the review then the disagreement may be resolved in accordance with the dispute resolution procedure.

-D3.7 Where agreement cannot be reached on the need to conduct the review then the disagreement may be resolved in accordance with the dispute resolution procedure.
+D4 - Supported Wage System

-D4-Supported Wage System
+D4.1 Employees who are assessed as eligible to receive a supported wage under subclause D4.2 are to be paid the percentage of pay that corresponds to the employee's assessed productive capacity and the class of work which the person is performing, provided that the minimum amount payable is not to be less than 10% of the second point of the ASO 1 pay range.

-- D4.1 Employees who are assessed as eligible to receive a supported wage under subclause D4.2 are to be paid the percentage of pay that corresponds to the employee's assessed productive capacity and the class of work which the person is performing, provided that the minimum amount payable is not to be less than 10% of the second point of the ASO 1 pay range. - D4.2 The ACTPS must arrange for an assessment of the productive capacity of an employee in accordance with the processes contained in the National Minimum Wage Order issued annually by the FWC, except that the minimum rate payable is as set out in subclause D4.1.
+D4.2 The ACTPS must arrange for an assessment of the productive capacity of an employee in accordance with the processes contained in the National Minimum Wage Order issued annually by the FWC, except that the minimum rate payable is as set out in subclause D4.1.

-D5-Overpayments
+D5 - Overpayments